-Tapered needles for instance are generally used inside the body such as on the bowel, muscle, or fascia places where the tissue is easily accessible and therefore pierced just as easily too.
-Cutting needles on the other hand are used for very rough tissue ligaments and skin.
+For example, tapered needles are generally used inside the body.
+Bowels, muscles, or fascia places contain tissue that’s easily accessible and therefore pierced just as easily, too.
+Cutting needles, on the other hand, are used for very rough tissue ligaments and skin.

-The appropriate size of the needle is a very important point as already explained.
+As already noted, the appropriate size of the surgical needle is a very important.
 There are many different sizes and sub-types of needles that are more commonly used for performing wound suturing, and other surgical procedures.

-This type of suturing needle is also called a round bodied needle due to its shape and blunt point.
-The needle has a tapered and no cutting edge; therefore, it is generally used for closing soft tissue such as gastrointestinal, vascular, fascia, and other soft tissue that is found below the skin’s surface.
+Tapered suturing needles are also called a round bodied needles due to their shape and blunt point.
+Each one is tapered and doesn’t have a cutting edge; therefore, it is generally used for closing soft tissue such as gastrointestinal, vascular, fascia, and other soft tissue found below the skin’s surface.

-This type of needle are especially designed for separating tissue fibers, rather than cut them.
-After inserting of the needle, the tissue closes tightly around the suture material, which in turn forms a sort of leak proof barrier which prevents outside contaminants from entering the wound.
+This type of needle is specially designed for separating tissue fibers, rather than cutting them.
+After inserting the needle, the tissue closes tightly around the suture material, which in turn forms a sort of leak-proof barrier which prevents outside contaminants from entering the wound.

-Different wire diameters are used in every round bodied needle that is manufactured, and which is made according to the type of tissue and wound to be sutured.
-For example, fine wire diameters are used to repair bowel tissues, whereas for suturing muscle a heavier wire diameter is used.
+Different wire diameters are used in every round-bodied needle that is manufactured.
+Each is made according to the type of tissue and wound to be sutured.
+For example, fine wire diameters are used to repair bowel tissues, whereas a heavier wire diameter is used for suturing muscle.

-These type of suturing needles is used for general closure of skin, subcutaneous tissue etc, and is sometimes also used for ophthalmic surgery and plastic surgery.
-The point if the needle is triangular, and with a cutting edge.
-Other than the conventional cutting needle, most surgeons commonly prefer its sub-type i.e. the reverse cutting needle except for tough tissue.
-The difference between the two types is the cutting edge of conventional needle is on the inner curvature, as opposed to the reverse cutting edge needle which has it on the outer curvature.
+These types of suturing needles are used for general closure of skin, subcutaneous tissue, etc, and are sometimes used for ophthalmic and plastic surgery.
+The point of the needle is triangular and contains a cutting edge.
+Other than the conventional cutting needle, most surgeons prefer its sub-type, the reverse cutting needle, except when working with tough tissue.
+The difference between the two is the cutting edge.
+The edge of a conventional needle is on the inner curvature.
+The edge of a reverse cutting needle is located on the outer curvature.

 What do you think?
 Leave us a comment below.